django-commons/django-typer/doc/source/howto.rst

 The rule of thumb is this:

-    - Use call_command_ if your options and arguments need parsing.
+    - Use :func:`~django.core.management.call_command` if your options and arguments need parsing.
     - Use :func:`~django_typer.management.get_command` and invoke the command functions directly if your options and arguments are already of the correct type.